 Cesium Mission 1 (CM1) is CesiumAstro's first mission to launch and operate our own hardware in space.
 CM1 provides an on-orbit platform that consists of two satellites for customer experiments that push the boundaries of small satellite communication.
 In addition, it gives Cesium the capability to demonstrate advanced features of our technology such as dynamic waveform switching and dynamic link optimization.
-With the launch of Mission 1, Cesium will have a complete commercial phased array communication system as well as an inter-satellite link in LEO.
+With the launch of Mission 1, Cesium now has a complete commercial phased array communication system as well as an inter-satellite link in LEO.

 The CM1 ground segment includes Cesium ground stations and the GlobalStar network for persistent command and telemetry.
 Cesium is developing ground stations at office locations in Texas and Colorado.
 These ground stations can communicate with the spacecraft over both payload and telemetry links.
 Additionally, the ground stations are remote-operable on the Cesium network across Cesium locations.